PSameetHegdeGit/OS-Project2/README.md

 1. Since our signal can come between any two instructions, we want to essentially stop timer and start timer whenever we read/write any data to the queues.
 Seems to work fine without, but probably should do anyway

-2. Should we assign a stack to the first thread created by init_first_thread() method?
-Double check
+2. Should mutex lock be an if or a while? line 184

+3. check out resume timer to prevent thread monopolization
+    - should timer it_value and it_interval both be quantum?

 ## Notes